rudyjcruz831/cmpe_272_project_spring2025-/README.md

 ## Disaster Recovery and Backup System

-Problem: Enterprises need a cost-effective disaster recovery solution.
+Problem: Enterprises need a cost-effective backup system and disaster recovery solution to prevent data loss and downtime from system failures.

 Solution:
   - Use Restic or BorgBackup for automated backups.